Supporting International Rainforest Projects

 1) You can please help protect rainforests indirectly in the UK through activities such as recycling, cycling or walking more, as well as thinking before you buy something if there is a more sustainable alternative.

-2) Please help by donating to MFG’s vital research and project work through The Living Rainforest…. donate now
+2) Please help by donating to MFG’s vital research and project work through The Living Rainforest, contact us to donate.

 Please Donate Now

 The Living Rainforest magnifies your donations to support these projects by up to 25% thanks to UK Gift Aid laws.
 This means that your donation goes further and has a greater impact where it is needed the most.
-Don’t delay – Support a Rainforest today.
+Don’t delay – contact us to support a rainforest today.

 |Success stories from our project partners